COVID-19: How to improve the hygiene of its environment?

 The virus is invisible.
 Have you identified all its hiding places?
 Dislodge it by washing or disinfecting!

-If you don't want to bring the coronavirus into your home, here are some simple tips to follow.
+In order not to bring back the coronavirus agent of COVID-19 to your home, here are some simple hygiene tips to follow.

 Because SARS-CoV-2 is an enveloped virus, it is fragile and unable to survive in the environment for long periods of time.
 Let's take this opportunity to eliminate it from our homes:

-- Provisions brought into your home: Wash your hands after unpacking and discarding your groceries (see "Shopping" scenario).
+- Provisions brought into the dwelling: Wash your hands after unpacking and discarding the day's groceries (see scenario Going to a store).

 - Digital: Mobile phones, remote controls, computer keyboards, and mice.
 These objects, handled very frequently, can be disinfected with wipes soaked in 70% alcohol (do not use a hydro-alcoholic solution containing hydrogen peroxide and glycerine, or bleach).

-- Fresh produce: unless they can be cooked, it is wise to wash with soapy water and then rinse fruits and vegetables thoroughly.
+- Fresh produce: unless, if possible, they are cooked, it is advisable to wash with water and then rinse fruits and vegetables thoroughly.
+This general hygiene advice is valid even outside the pandemic.

 - Shoes: leave them at the entrance.